ellm/wp-architect/README.md

 	- Change - Revert back to single Grunt Task / Run all via 'Watch'
 - Remove Bower Dependency
 	- Change - Move Modernizr and Normalize CSS out of build process and into project repo (to be manually updated).
+	- Change - Replace Breakpoint SASS with a custom mixin
 - Functions
 	- Added wp_arch_footer_meta() used in content.php